Stop overpaying for internet - Find exclusive discounts and rewards in your area.

 Cox offers gigabit download speeds, but at higher prices than competitors

 Cox offers fast, reliable cable internet service and in a few select areas, all-fiber internet.
-But mostly, when you order Cox service, you’re going to get very fast cable internet up to about 1 Gig.
+But mostly, when you order Cox service, you’re going to get very fast cable internet up to about 2 Gigs.
 In fact, 99% of Cox’s customer base gets gigabit download speeds [1].
 The lowest-priced plan will remain constant in price after the promotional period and has no monthly contract.
-All other plans go up by steep price increases of $25-40 after the promotional rate ends.
+All other plans go up by steep price increases of $25-$50 after the promotional rate ends.
 Overall, you are likely to pay more with Cox than with its cable or fiber competitors.
-But Cox may still be your best option if you happen to live in an area with no stronger fiber or cable internet providers who will give you more speed for your dollar.
+That said, Cox may still be your best option if you happen to live in an area with no stronger fiber or cable internet providers who will give you more speed for your dollar.
+Beyond its service offerings and pricing structure, Cox has also been at the center of several major industry developments.
+Recently, Cox has been in the news for jointly defending its proposed $34.5 billion merger with Charter before the FCC, arguing that the two companies do not compete directly and are struggling with declining subscriber numbers [2].
+They contend that critics’ claims of the firms becoming dominant “gatekeepers” are outdated and that the merger is necessary to keep their services competitive in today’s broadband market.

 PROS